For a room used to achieve personal hygiene

 There are a lot of areas to clean in a bathroom, from the shower to the tub and walls.
 Often, dirt from the walls, shower heads and sinks ends up trickling down to the floor or bathtub.
 This is why you need to start cleaning the upper elements to avoid doing double work.
 Start with the uppermost parts such as the windows, walls, shower heads and sinks and finish off with the floor.

 Sinks, tubs, toilet bowls and drainage systems tend to experience scum build up inside their drainage systems.
 Such build-up may cause blockages, and fouls smell if left unattended for long periods.
 To get rid of such, pour hot water into these areas before or after cleaning the entire bathroom.

 You may be tempted to use your cheap powder soap because it seems efficient and it smells good.
-However, cheap can be very expensive and ineffective.
-Bathrooms don’t harbour ordinary dirt such as dust particles.
-They provide a cosy home for slime, fungi (mould), bacteria and many parasites.
-Remember, bacteria thrive in wet areas.
+However, cheap can often mean ineffective.
+Bathrooms don’t harbour ordinary dirt such as dust particles, they provide a cosy home for slime, fungi (mould), bacteria and many parasites.
+Remember, bacteria thrives in wet areas.

 This is why you need to use designated cleaners and cleaning materials.
 Each part of the bathroom requires substances with the right combination of chemicals.
-Mould infested areas, for instance, require acid-based solutions while the toilet bowl and bathtub might need anti-bacterial materials to ensure total germ elimination.
+For example, mould infested areas require acid-based solutions while the toilet bowl and bathtub might need anti-bacterial materials to ensure total germ elimination.

 With so many areas to clean in a bathroom, it’s easy to forget the shower curtain or the medicine cabinet.
 Therefore, work with a checklist to ensure you cover everything.
 Below is a sample checklist;